DanielRasho/sCHADuler/README.md

 ![](syncronizationMemory.jpeg)

+### Input file

+IMPORTANT, all CSV files must have an extra `linejump` at the end of the line.

 ### Simulation Structure

 This structure stores all necessary data for the synchronization simulation, including loaded processes, simulation resources, actions that modify process states, and more: